guhan/zerotociso/docs/CONTAINERS.md

 ## Overview
-containers are only isolated groups of processes running on a single host, which fulfill a set of “common” features.
+Containers are only isolated groups of processes running on a single host, which fulfill a set of “common” features.
+A container is built using layers, each layer represents some additional functionality.

 ## Skopeo